Nitrofurantoin: Neuropathy

+Gut microflora

+Nitrofurantoin has been found to modify the gut microbiota composition.
+Effects in three clinical studies have included increased abundance of Actinobacteria, Bifidobacterium species, and Clostridium species, decreased abundance of Faecalibacterium species, and no changes.
+Similarly to other antibiotics, nitrofurantoin has been associated with increased risk of Clostridioides difficile infection and associated diarrhea.
+However, this was based on a single study in which only two cases occurred.
+Other sources state that nitrofurantoin has a low risk of Clostridioides difficile infection.

+Interactions

+Nitrofurantoin has historically been reported to be a disulfiram-like drug and to produce alcohol intolerance-type reactions when combined with alcohol.
+However, subsequent clinical studies failed to replicate these findings and the earlier results have been deemed erroneous.

 Pharmacology

 Organisms are said to be susceptible to nitrofurantoin if their minimum inhibitory concentration is 32 μg/mL or less.
 The peak blood concentration of nitrofurantoin following an oral dose of nitrofurantoin 100 mg is less than 1 μg/mL and may be undetectable.
 Its bioavailability is about 90% and the urinary excretion is 40% tissue penetration is negligible; the drug is well concentrated in the urine: 75% of the dose is rapidly metabolised by the liver, but 25% of the dose is excreted in the urine unchanged, reliably achieving levels of 200 μg/mL or more.
 In studies of dogs, the majority of urinary excretion is through glomerular filtration with some tubular secretion.
 There is also tubular absorption which is increased with urine acidification.
 However the activity of nitrofurantoin is also pH dependent and mean inhibitory concentration rises sharply with increased pH above 6.
 Nitrofurantoin cannot be used to treat infections other than simple cystitis.

 At the concentrations achieved in urine (>100 μg/mL), nitrofurantoin is a bactericide.
 It is bacteriostatic against most susceptible organisms at concentrations less than 32 μg/mL.

 Nitrofurantoin and the quinolone antibiotics are mutually antagonistic in vitro.
-It is not known whether this is of clinical significance, but the combination should be avoided.
+It is not known whether this is of clinical significance.

 Resistance to nitrofurantoin may be chromosomal or plasmid-mediated and involves inhibition of nitrofuran reductase.
 Acquired resistance in E. coli continues to be rare.

 Nitrofurantoin and its metabolites are excreted mainly by the kidneys.
 In renal impairment, the concentration achieved in urine may be subtherapeutic.
-Nitrofurantoin should not be used in patients with a creatinine clearance of 60mL/min or less.
-However, a retrospective chart review may suggest nitrofurantoin is not contraindicated in this population.